francescozaniol/xsalt/README.md

 Kinda like Vue, but written in XSLT

 ## About
-With xsalt you can define Vue-like components to transform XML/XHTML/RSS into HTML.
+With Xsalt, you can define Vue-like components to transform XML/XHTML/RSS into HTML.

-Xsalt does not need complex tooling such as Webpack or Vite, a simple PHP script is sufficient to render/build web pages.
-XSLT is also natively understood by browsers, so components may be transformed on the fly without build tools.
+Xsalt doesn't require complex tooling like Webpack or Vite; a simple PHP script is sufficient for rendering/building web pages.
+XSLT is also natively understood by browsers, allowing components to be transformed on the fly without the need for build tools.

-I use xsalt for static minisites.
+I use Xsalt for creating static minisites.

 ## Example
 index.xhtml: